Lewis Gordon (footballer): Brentford

 On 4 September 2020, Gordon joined the B team at Championship club Brentford and signed a one-year contract, with the option of a further year, on a free transfer.
 He made his first team debut with a start in a 2–1 FA Cup third round victory over Middlesbrough on 9 January 2021.
 Gordon was an unused substitute during four late-regular season matches, but was not involved during Brentford's successful playoff campaign.
 Gordon made 32 appearances and scored one goal during the 2020–21 B team season and the one-year option on his contract was taken up in June 2021.
 Gordon spent the majority of the 2021–22 pre-season with the first team squad, but did not win a call-up during the regular season.
 Following more than 70 B team appearances over two seasons, Gordon was released when his contract expired at the end of the 2021–22 season.

 Bristol Rovers

 Following a trial period with Crystal Palace U23, Gordon signed a two-year contract with League One club Bristol Rovers on 6 August 2022.
-He made his debut for the club later that day, with a start in a 4–0 win over Burton Albion.
+He made 73 appearances during two mid-table seasons and won praise from manager Joey Barton for his progress made during the 2022–23 season.
+Gordon was released at the end of the 2023–24 season, when his contract expired.

+Chesterfield

+On 31 May 2024, it was announced that Gordon had joined League Two club Chesterfield on a free transfer.
+He signed a one-year contract, with the option of a further year, effective 1 July 2024.
+Gordon made 38 appearances during a 2024–25 season which culminated in defeat in the playoff semi-finals.
+The club exercised its option on his contract during the off-season.